starsnotinjars/Automatic-Website-Categorizers/README.md

 Run titles_searcher.py that output.txt file:

     python2.7 titles_searcher.py output.txt output_from_extract.txt
 (The first entry in the command line after 'titles_searcher.py' should be the name of the input file that you are processing, which is the output from the desired GoogleScraper run.
-The entry after that should be the name of the output file that you want to create.)
+The entry after that should be the name of the output file that you want to create.
+You will need to put the file lists.py in the same directory as titles_searcher.py.)

 # Description Searcher
 (Powered by Yandex.Translate: http://translate.yandex.com/ )